Hayley Evans PhD Senior Postdoctoral Fellow

 BSc Applied and Human Biology with Industrial Experience 2001-2005 Aston University, UK.

 PhD Immunobiology 2005-2009, Department of Immunology, Infection & Inflammatory Disease, King’s College London (Supervised by Dr Leonie Taams) Investigating the induction, function and regulation of Th17 cells in humans

 Postdoctoral Research Associate 2010 – 2013, The Centre for Molecular & Cellular Biology of Inflammation (CMCBI), King’s College London

-Postdoctoral Research Associate 2013 – current Prof. Lars Fugger, University of Oxford
+Postdoctoral Research Associate 2013 – 2018 Prof. Lars Fugger, University of Oxford

 Brencicova E, Jagger AL, Evans HG, Georgouli M, Laios A, Attard Montalto S, Mehra G, Spencer J, Ahmed AA, Raju-Kankipati S, Taams LS, Diebold SS.
 Interleukin-10 and prostaglandin E2 have complementary but distinct suppressive effects on Toll-like receptor-mediated dendritic cell activation in ovarian carcinoma.
 PLoS One 2017